Treasures of Truth from the Golden Days of Autumn

 . . .
 [T]he universe is beautiful in the plants, rocks, and rivers, and animal and human bodies on Earth, and also in the swirl of the galaxies. . . .
 [I]f the universe came into existence without being created by God, there is no reason to suppose it would be a beautiful universe. . . .
 [B]eauty is an objective matter. . . .
 [T]here are truths about what is beautiful and what is not.
 [Cf. O’Connell 249-50; Warren 103-21.]
 If this is denied and beauty is regarded as something that we project onto nature or artefacts, then the argument could be rephrased as an argument from human beings having aesthetic sensibilities that allow them to see the universe as beautiful.
 In the latter case, there is certainly no particular reason why, if the universe originated uncaused, psycho-physical laws . . . would bring about aesthetic sensibilities in human beings.
 (190)

-The absolute an objective beauty of the seasons, in conjunction with the necessary factors we know must be in place for the Earth to be hospitable to life, and in particular, human life, show how “data for design are diverse and numerous.
+The absolute and objective beauty of the seasons, in conjunction with the necessary factors we know must be in place for the Earth to be hospitable to life, and in particular, human life, show how “data for design are diverse and numerous.
 They include design as order, purpose, simplicity, complexity, and beauty at both the [macroscopic] and microscopic levels” (Groothuis 700).

 The Changing of Seasons